 During this fight, as well as upon every other occasion, Fanning displayed the most daring courage.
 Dressed in rish British uniform, he rode between the lines furing the fight, and gave his orders with the utmost coolness and presence of mind.
 It is strange that he had not been selected by some of Wade's men, as he was at the close of the fight, not twenty yards distant from them.
 He did not lose one of his men, only two or three were slightly wounded.
 As he ascended the hill, Wade's men shot over his, and when he approached the summit, Wade's men were so panic struck that they fired without aim.
 Wade lost twenty-seven killed, and of the prisoners taken, several died of their wounds."

 Capt.
 Neill McPhaul was wounded in some of the fighting during the latter part of the war and we loose track of him in Charleston, S.C.
-[Read his daughter's account of his death.], to which place he and so many loyalists fled for refuge.
+[Read his daughter's account of his horrible death.
+He is said to have been buried in Charleston but I cannot tell if that is true or, if so, whether his grave was marked.], to which place he and so many loyalists fled for refuge.
 Whether he died and was buried there, we have been unable to ascertain.
 His property was confiscated for the part he played in the service to the king.
 His wife, Mary Perkins McPhaul, petitioned for a subsistence for herself and children and, as a result, the lands of Neill McPhaul were declared to descend to his male heirs by a special act of the General Assembly of the State of North Carolina passed in the year 1789.

 After the war ended, McPhaul's Mill prevailed as a center of community life.
 A sawmill, a distillery, and a cotton gin were added to the grist mill and tavern and the site became a voting precinct.
 Here the people celebrated the fifth of January as old Christmas Day and the twelfth of January as old New Year's Day with the then national game of shinney (golf), whiskey drinking, and horse racing.
 The tavern became a convenient stage stop on the old stage road between Fayetteville and Cheraw, S.C.
 It was this road that General LaFayette traveled during his tour of the South in 1825 and the tavern was a rest stop for him.
 Another ancient thoroughfare, the Camden Road, passed the mill and we can see that the people there were in direct touch with all important towns in the state and in upper South Carolina.